 Historic Navigation

 Coral reefs today provide an economic benefit through tourism, but at one time they were considered a threat to commerce as commercial ships transporting passengers and carrying goods to U.S. and foreign ports were destroyed as they struck the shallow coral reefs.
-In the nineteenth century, the U. S. Government sought to guide mariners away from the reefs to facilitate safer maritime commerce.
+In the 19th century, the U. S. Government sought to guide mariners away from the reefs to facilitate safer maritime commerce.
 The stories of shipwreck and avoidance are embodied in the physical remains of these historical resources left behind.

 Reefs as Shipping Hazards